 - 1. Multi-window Display Mode with synchronous zoom, pan, focus peaking, over/underexposure highlighting, and the ability to copy the rendering parameters of RAW files - 2.
 Renaming files: either single files or groups, with optional use of templates. - 3.
+Improved UX: Advanced selection mode improved, Move from Rejected, etc. - 4.
 Improved performance, especially when using fast and slow data media at the same time.